Emoji vibes and why they matter

 So, the Unicode Consortium decides which emoji should be included in standard keyboards across devices.
 The thing is, though, there’s no strict universal standard for keyboards in general.
 Each company who needs a keyboard system is making their own – this is why keyboards look different on Apple’s iOS vs. Google’s Android, from groupings of keys down to the font.

-As long as an A looks like an A, these companies are free to develop their keyboards to use whatever font.
+, these companies are free to develop their keyboards to use whatever font.
 Similarly, the Unicode Consortium has no specifications for what a joy emoji looks like beyond a basic description.
 It’s then up to the platform owners of those keyboards – Microsoft, Google, Twitter, etc. – to develop how each emoji shows up on their keyboards.
 Each company has their own team of illustrators drawing out each emoji.
 This is why they look different, and this is why the vibes are inconsistent.

 The vibes are different: science edition